karan23620/M1_Application_Calculator/1_Requirements/Readme.md

 ### Strengths
   - It is user friendly.
   - Easy to use.
-  - Calculate coplex arithmetic operational problems in few second.
+  - Calculate complex arithmetic operational problems in few second.
 ### Weakness
   - Unable to perfom matrix operation.
   - Unable to perform boolean operation.